Kelvin-Helmholtz instability of AB interface in superfluid 3He: KH Theory

-The magnetic field $H_\mathrm{AB} (T,P)$ increases monotonicly towards low temperatures and introduces changes in the B-phase properties which reduce the interface stability.
-The Ginzburg-Landau (GL)expansion of the magnetic-field-induced gap deformation is in first order parabolic $(\Delta_\parallel / \Delta_\mathrm{B0} )^2 \approx 1- 2\, a_1 H^2 \, (1-T/T_\mathrm{c}) $ and $(\Delta_\perp / \Delta_\mathrm{B0})^2 \approx 1 + {1 \over 4} a_1 H^2 \, (1-T/T_\mathrm{c})$ which scales with pressure as $a_1 \propto T_\mathrm{c}^2$ \cite{Kleinert}.
-The corresponding suppression of the axial component of \textit{eg.} the superfluid density is $\rho_{\mathrm{s}\parallel} / \rho_\mathrm{B0} = 1 - a_2 H^2 / (1-T/T_\mathrm{c}) + ... $ , where $a_2 \propto a_1$.
-Little quantitative information exists on the field dependences of the relevant B-phase properties at temperatures below the GL regime, but the changes can be estimated with numerical weak coupling calculations \cite{Schopohl,Nagai}.
+Little quantitative experimental information exists on the field dependences of the relevant B-phase properties at temperatures below the GL regime, but the changes can be estimated with numerical weak coupling calculations \cite{Schopohl,Nagai}.
 At zero pressure in the zero-temperature limit such calculations give a gap distortion \cite{Nagai} which agrees well with vibrating wire measurements on the onset of pair-breaking as a function of the applied magnetic field, as reported by Shaun Fisher \textit{et al.} \cite{Fisher}.
-In comparison the depairing and gap suppression expected from superfluid flow is small in the range of the present KH measurements.
+In comparison to the magnetic polarization effects, the depairing and gap suppression expected from superfluid flow is small in the range of the present KH measurements.

 In addition, magnetic fields affect B-phase textural orientations and require a reconsideration of the boundary conditions at the AB interface.
-Generally in B-phase the order parameter texture has less of an influence on the hydrodynamic stability than in the A phase, where the texture at the wall of the rotating cylinder determines \textit{eg.} the critical flow velocity of vortex formation \cite{CritVelocityA-Phase}.
+Generally in B-phase the order parameter texture has less of an influence on the hydrodynamic stability than in the A phase, where the texture at the wall of the rotating cylinder determines \textit{e.g.} the critical flow velocity of vortex formation \cite{CritVelocityA-Phase}.
 Nevertheless, orientational considerations lead to corrections which can be built into Eq.~(\ref{SuperfluidInstability-2}) in terms of a renormalized superfluid density $\rho_{\rm s,eff}$ \cite{AnisotropicKH}.

 At the interface one requires 1) continuity of mass flow $\bm{\nabla} \cdot (\tensor{\rho}_\mathrm{sB} \cdot \mathbf{v}_\mathrm{sB} )= 0$ and 2) stability of the phase boundary such that no mass flow takes place through the interface in the direction of its unit normal $\hat{\mathbf s}$, \textit{i.e.} $\hat{\mathbf s} \cdot (\tensor{\rho}_\mathrm{sB} \cdot \mathbf{v}_\mathrm{sB}) = 0$.
 Writing the B phase mass density tensor in the form $\tensor {\rho}_\mathrm{sB} = \tensor {\rho}_\mathrm{s} = \rho_\mathrm{x} \; \hat{\mathbf{x}}\hat{\mathbf{x}} + \rho_\mathrm{y} \; \hat{\mathbf{y}}\hat{\mathbf{y}} + \rho_\mathrm{z} \; \hat{\mathbf{z}}\hat{\mathbf{z}} $ and choosing the cartesian coordinate $\hat{\mathbf{x}}$ to lie along the flow and along the interface while $\hat{\mathbf {z}}$ is the direction perpendicular to the interface, then Eq.~(\ref{SuperfluidInstability-2}) can be amended in the form